 For 85 years the north shore of Colpoy's Bay was graced by the picturesque federal government fish hatchery.
-Looking as much like a hotel as anything, this two and a half storey white frame building long marked the most northeasterly shoreside landmark in Wiarton, set quaintly beneath the towering limestone cliffs, not far from the legendary outcrop called Spirit Rock where a native maiden is said to have jumped to her death after the demise of her beloved husband.
+Looking much like one of the old frame-structure hotels, this two and a half storey white building long marked the most northeasterly shoreside landmark in Wiarton, set quaintly beneath the towering limestone cliffs, not far from the legendary outcrop called Spirit Rock where a native maiden is said to have jumped to her death after the demise of her beloved husband.

 The drive for a fish hatchery in Wiarton began as early as April 1891 when a representative visited the town to study its suitability.
 Three years later the Wiarton Echo newspaper published editorials lobbying for a fish hatchery in Wiarton.

 However, it was not until 1906 that Wiarton was awarded a federal hatchery, beating out the rival (and often much larger) towns and cities of Goderich, Southampton, Owen Sound, Meaford, Collingwood and Parry Sound.
-Construction was completed in September of 1907, coming in at just over half of the budgeted cost of $6500 (about $125 000 in today's funds).
+Construction was completed in September of 1907, coming in at just over half of the budgeted cost of $6500 (over $137 000 in today's funds).

 Figure W13A: Two early views of the Wiarton Fish Hatchery (about 1910).